delainewendling/NP_trip_planner/README.md

   * Use Firebase to host data
   * Use Angular 1.x

 I decided to create Discover America.
-This application allows users to effectively plan a trip to Yosemite and Glacier National Parks.
+This application allows users to effectively plan a trip to Yosemite and/or Glacier National Park.
 Content for more parks is welcome!
 Features of the application include:
   * A map and list view of campgrounds and various trails in the park
   * Detailed information about each campground and trail
   * No limit on the number of trips a user can plan